01-DC/01-DC/README.md

 ## I am a Student, Coder, Designer, Audiophile and Otaku.

 - I am interested to learn
-- Interested in Competitive Programming, ML, Web Development
+- I am currently doing Competitive Programming, ML and Web Development
 - Also interested in App development and CyberSecurity

 ---